FEATURED ONLINE MBA PROGRAMS

 Dearing’s mugs reflect Oregon’s eco-consciousness, and using lead free glaze and non-toxic clay has distinguished his small Bend-based studio from other ceramic product producers.

-Mug Revolution was just one of the 346,753 small businesses thriving in Oregon as of 2013.
+Mug Revolution was just one of the many small businesses thriving in Oregon.

 Oregon’s business incubators, accelerators, networks, finance programs, and private-public programs such as Oregon InC, all contribute to the thriving creation and development of small businesses.

-In 2012, Oregon’s leading entrepreneurs were opening firms in the state’s leading industries, which included:
+In 2015, Oregon’s leading entrepreneurs were opening firms in the state’s leading industries which employed:

 Oregon State College of business offers flexible and relatively affordable on-campus options for Master of Business Administration (MBA) candidates.
 The traditional MBA offers both customary and unique areas of concentration such as clean technology, commercialization, executive leadership, financial planning and wealth management, international operations and supply chain management and marketing management.
 You can also choose the thesis option if you can align your research interest with a faculty member's interests.
 In addition, the school offers an MBA with a focus on accountancy and a dual degree program that combines a Doctor of Pharmacy with an MBA.
 The school is accredited by the Association to Advance Collegiate Schools of Business (AACSB).